How Was Neptune Discovered? the Story of Mathematical Competition and an Unresolved Controversy

 Rather than wait around for what he thought was further inaction, Adams kept busy.
 Though he certainly could have initiated the search himself, much less publish his calculations, he was busy revising his work as was Le Verrier.
 Adams claimed on September 2, 1846, in a letter to Airy just a few days after Le Verrier published his latest work on the calculations, that he had not initiated the search yet because he did not want to hunt for something that was not more determined to be correct.
 Le Verrier would go on to publish a revised solution.
 Adams would not.
 Le Verrier’s new work reflects recent data from Uranus and other celestial objects while Adams’s was more about tinkering about based on an idea rather than on observations.
 One of these was modifying Bode's Law so that the distance was decreased by 1/30 and thus the eccentricity errors were reduced.
 All of this is further evidence to his lack of faith in his work (Rawlins 116-7, Airy 137).

-On September 18, 1846, Le Verrier writes a letter to Dr. Galle, the director of the Berlin Observatory, about many topics and as a post-script mentions his calculations for Neptune (Moreux 156).
+On September 18, 1846, Le Verrier writes a letter to Dr. Galle, the director of the Berlin Observatory, about many topics and as a post-script mentions his calculations for Neptune (Moreux 156, Levenson 39).
 On September 23rd, Galle receives Le Verrier’s letter.
 The Berlin Observatory had recently compiled a map of the supposed region where Neptune would be located, so they would be able to tell what was a celestial object was and what was a planet (Lyttleton 225).
 The same day he received the letter, Galle and his assistant d’Arrest begin the search at night.
-Within the 1st hour of the search, Neptune was found a mere 52’ from its anticipated location (Moreux 157).
+Within the 1st hour of the search, a "star that is not on the map" as d'Arrest proclaimed was found a mere 52’ from its anticipated location (Moreux 157, Levenson 39).
 They took an extra night to confirm their discovery and formally announced it to the world on September 25th (Lyttleton 226).

 When news reached Britain, Challis stopped his search.
 It was not noted until reviewing their work that Challis had observed Neptune several times during his hunt and had never realized it.
 In a letter from October 12th Challis tells Airy that he had an unnoticed find of the planet in early August.
 He continues on, saying how on August 12th he has noticed an 8th magnitude star that did not match with his July 31th observation of the same part of the sky.
 He had been busy completing a catalogue of comet observations and did not have the time to look over old results yet.
 He was too busy gathering data.
 The additional insult to injury was the examination of the area on September 29th after Le Verrier had published a new set of results.
 Challis thought that he say a disc but was not sure.
 Altogether, Neptune had been observed twice in the first four days on the search and many more times throughout (Airy 143, Lyttleton 225).